 Craig Lewis is Founder and Executive Director of the Clean Coalition.
 He has over 20 years of experience in the renewables, wireless, semiconductor, and banking industries.
 Previously VP of Government Relations at GreenVolts, a solar technology company, Craig was the first to successfully navigate a solar project through California's Renewable Portfolio Standard (RPS) solicitation process.
 He was also the energy policy lead on Steve Westly's 2006 California gubernatorial campaign, and his resume includes senior government relations, corporate development, and marketing positions at leading wireless, semiconductor, and banking companies; including Qualcomm, Ericsson, and Barclays Bank.
-Craig received a MBA and MSEE from the University of Southern California and a BSEE from UC Berkeley.
+Craig received an MBA and MSEE from the University of Southern California and a BSEE from the University of California, Berkeley.

 Kenneth Sahm White Economics & Policy Analysis Director

 Kenneth Sahm White is Economics & Policy Analysis Director for the Clean Coalition.
 Sahm brings over 20 years experience in economic and environmental policy, with over 200 filings before public utility and energy commissions.
 Prior to joining the Clean Coalition he held positions as a Senior Research Consultant to the Center for Ecoliteracy, Technical and Policy Analyst in the development of the Ecological Footprint, and Associate Director of Progressive Secretary, a leading web source of legislative constituent engagement.
 Subsequent to his graduate work in the Social Studies of Science and Technology at MIT, Sahm has completed coursework for an MS Environmental Studies from San Jose State University with a planned thesis focus on economic optimization of local greenhouse gas reduction strategies.